-Welcome to the Nursing Department at Utica College!
+Welcome to the Nursing Department at Utica University!

-The Utica College Department of Nursing will be recognized as an innovative center of nursing excellence for learners and professionals regionally, nationally, and internationally.
-The schools educators, clinicians and researchers will inspire the next generation of nurse leaders to respond to the challenges of the dynamic and diverse healthcare environment.
+The Utica University Department of Nursing will be recognized as an innovative center of nursing excellence for learners and professionals.
+The educators, clinicians, and researchers will inspire the next generation of nurse leaders to respond to the challenges of a dynamic and diverse healthcare environment encompassing the spheres of care.

 1. Liberal Education Foundation: Assimilate theories and concepts from liberal education into generalist foundation practice.